Area of zoo

 Forests

 The giant African land snail is one of the largest land snails in the world, with a shell growing to over 20cm long, and reaching nearly a kilo in weight.
 Giant African land snails can are an invasive animal in the wrong ecosystem, and have pushed partula snails to the brink of extinction.
 They can be bad news for people too, as invasive African land snails can eat farmer crops and spread plant diseases.
 Like all snails, they are hermaphrodites and have both male and female reproductive organs.
-This can make them particularly difficult to deal with as an invasive species, because every snail can producer 1200 eggs a year.
+This can make them particularly difficult to deal with as an invasive species, because every snail can produce 1200 eggs a year.

 Gastropods (snails and slugs) are one of the most diverse groups of animals on earth – there are around 80,000 species (more than all the vertebrates put together!)